Napa County Truck Accident Lawyers

 When Do I Need An Attorney For A Truck Accident Claim?

-Consult with an attorney as soon as possible after a truck accident.
+Consulting with an attorney after a truck accident can be beneficial.
 The California statute of limitations gives you only two years to file a personal injury claim.
-You may be forfeited from getting compensation if you don’t file within the allowable period.
+You may lose your right to seek compensation if you don’t file within the allowable period.
 However, this comes with exceptions:

-- The deadline will be delayed if the case involves a minor.
+- The deadline will be tolled if the case involves a minor.

 - The statute of limitations will be paused if the defendant is out of state, in prison, or mentally insane.